 B: Build Community

 Students who feel like they belong are more likely to come to school and are more willing to participate.
 It is important to build a culture in the classroom that celebrates and accepts all students.
 This attitude starts with the teacher, and if expected as a non-negotiable, will be transferred to the students.

 This is one of their first things we learn when it comes to behavior management.
-Consistency with individual student or whole group behaviors is essential.
+Consistency with an individual student or whole group behaviors is essential.
 If we accept a behavior one time and give a consequence for another, students will recognize the inconsistency and won’t follow rules consistently.

 If students aren’t engaged and excited about learning, they will not be learning.
-They will demonstrate off task behaviors or compliantly sit quietly and be bored.
+They will demonstrate off-task behaviors or compliantly sit quietly and be bored.
 Creating lessons and projects that engage students will eliminate behavioral problems that stem from boredom.
 There is a big difference between engagement and compliance.

 F: Lack of Fear

 Fear should NEVER be a motivator in the classroom.
 We want students to learn and grow from noticing their achievements and feeling that success.
 If we instill fear, students will only be performing so they don’t get a punishment.
 In addition, students’ brains shut down when they are stressed due to fear, inhibiting learning.
 This is the opposite of our goal as teachers.

 Students are motivated by peer pressure, so use positive peer pressure to your advantage.
 Determine whom your unofficial student leaders are, and work with them.
 If you can get your leaders on board, your work in motivating the rest of the class is nearly finished.